GaretWebster/TheEndUsersCoinFlip/README.md

 	Eagle, Silver Engelhard industrial bullion, and Platinum Engelhard fabricated products.
 The prices of the past 30 days are displayed from these sources.

-Obstacles -
-	...any problems with the app and why?
+Obstacles - After implementing authentication some of our members had trouble getting logged in to view changes to the app.
+We also had some problems with the graphs not appearing for some users.